BKWLD/croppa/README.md

 At the same time, it saves the newly cropped image to the disk in the same location (the "…-300x200.png" path) that you requested.
 As a result, **all future requests get served directly from the disk**, bybassing PHP and all that overhead.
 This is a differentiating point compared to other, similar libraries.

+Since 4.0, Croppa lets images be stored on remote disks like S3, Dropbox, FTP and more thanks to [Flysystem integration](http://flysystem.thephpleague.com/).

 ## Installation